cormac020/Branching-DQN/README.md

 > Branching DQN implementation with pytorch based on https://github.com/seolhokim/BipedalWalker-BranchingDQN.
 > It is also sufficiently capable of showing (almost) optimal movements after 1000 episodes in BipedalWalker-v3 environment.
 > For better performance in BipedalWalker-v3, I use some tricks mentioned in https://zhuanlan.zhihu.com/p/409553262.
-> However it seems fine in other environments without these tricks.:)
+> However it seems fine in other environments without these tricks. :)

 ## Dependencies
 python==3.9.10